This article was updated on September 18, 2018.

 Staying Open During Inclement Weather

 If there are no mandated closings, you may choose to keep your office open during inclement weather.
 Because some employees will likely face more challenging commutes than they would on an average day, you must be aware of regulations that apply if and when an employee reports late.
-If a nonexempt hourly employee does not arrive on time, you only need to pay him or her for the hours that he or she worked.
+If a nonexempt hourly employee does not arrive on time, you only need to pay them for the hours that they worked.
 However, you may not dock the salary of any exempt worker who shows up for at least part of the day.

 According to the Society for Human Resource Management, eight states and the District of Columbia have extra protections for hourly workers during inclement weather.
 These locations have reporting-time pay laws, which require that nonexempt employees be paid for a minimum number of hours if they come to work but the office later closes due to weather disruptions.
 In all other states, you are only required to pay hourly employees for the specific amount of time that they worked.
 Note that reporting-time pay laws apply to a number of situations beyond inclement weather, including inadequate scheduling.
 Even under federal law employers are required to pay employees for any time spent at work waiting for a decision to be made regarding office closings.